 Using the analytic solution for equilibrium values of the configuration values as functions of \textit{h}, it was possible to estimate a range of possible values for \textit{h}.
-(Since the original system of Fig.~\ref{fig:CVM-2D_Scale-free_1024-and-scale-free-256-nodes_2019-06-18_full_first-fig_crppd} was not at equilibrium, the various configuration values corresponded to different analytic \textit{h-values}.)
+(Since the original system of Figure~\ref{fig:CVM-2D_Scale-free_1024-and-scale-free-256-nodes_2019-06-18_full_first-fig_crppd} was not at equilibrium, the various configuration values corresponded to different analytic \textit{h-values}.)
 For simplicity, the next step was done using $h = 1.2$, which was the \textit{h-value} corresponding to the nearest-neighbor pairs for unlike nodes.
 For details, see Maren \cite{AJMaren_2019_Expt-Results_Two-epsilon-params}.)

-We can see, in Fig.~\ref{fig:CVM-2D_Scale-free_1024-and-scale-free-256-nodes_2019-06-18_full_2nd-fig_crppdl}, that in both the external system (a) and the model (b), some of the respective units $\tilde{\psi}$ as well as the units in the model $q$ have taken on different values.
+We can see, in Figure~\ref{fig:CVM-2D_Scale-free_1024-and-scale-free-256-nodes_2022-11-03_full_2nd-fig_crppdl}, that in both the external system (a) and the representational system (b), some of the respective units $\tilde{\psi}$ as well as the units in the representation $\tilde{p}$ have taken on different values.
 (The total numbers of units in states \textbf{A} and \textbf{B} remains equal, in each of these systems.
 This allows us to apply the analytic solution as a starting point for selecting an \textit{h-value}.)

 For each of these systems, we see a set of configuration variables that now represent at-equilibrium values for the case where $h=1.2$.
-Under normal circumstances, we would be directly bringing the external system $\tilde{\Psi}$ to equilibrium; we would instead be sampling it with our sensory units $\tilde{s}$.
+Under normal circumstances, we would not be directly bringing the external system $\tilde{\Psi}$ to equilibrium; we would instead be sampling it with our sensory units $\tilde{s}$.
 These sensory units would influence the representational units $\tilde{r}$.
 The representational system could then, following the precepts of Action Perception Divergence \cite{Hafner-et-al_2022_Action-perception-divergence}, direct action agents $\tilde{a}$ to influence the external system $\tilde{\Psi}$.

 As we bring the model of the representational system into free equilibrium, the configuration variables reflect what would be the case for overall equilibrium in the external system $\tilde{\Psi}$.
 These configuration variables describe the topography of an at-equilibrium system.
 Further, the equilibrium state for this set of configuration variables corresponds to a specific \textit{h-value}, which here functions as a model parameter $\theta$.
-(In a more complete build-out of this approach, we would be able to vary both the activation enthalpy $\varepsilon_0$ and the interaction enthalpy $\varepsilon_1$ parameters, where for our purposes, $h=exp(2\varepsilon_1)$.
-This means that we would be able to identify a full set of configuration variables with just the parameter set $\theta = (\varepsilon_0, \varepsilon_1)$.